y8s/node-red-contrib-tplink-plus/README.md

 `false` - Turn off the device.

-`switch` - Toggle oposite power state of the device.
+`switch` - Toggle opposite power state of the device.

 ### Brightness